vanrein/ods-rpc/README.md

 ## JSON format of DNSSEC Responses

-A DNSSEC Respsonse is a dictionary with a number of zone lists, where the list name indicates how processing went.
-The `ok` list indicates those changes that went through fine, the `invalid` list indicates zones that have their `invalid` flag raised, the `badstate` list indicates zones that are in an unsuitable state for the requested command, `error` indicates other errors with the requested zone action.
+A DNSSEC Response is a dictionary with a number of zone lists, where the list name indicates how processing went.
+The `ok` list indicates those changes that went through fine, the `invalid` list indicates zones that have their `invalid` flag raised, the `badstate` list indicates zones that are in an unsuitable state for the requested command, `error` indicates other errors with the requested zone action, and is often used considered as a "false" response that is transient in nature.
 Any of these lists may be absent, which is equivalent to an empty list.
 All zones listed in the corresponding DNSSEC Request occur in precisely one list.

     {
         "ok": [